-Happily situated in the glorious rolling countryside of South Lakeland you’ll find Key Moss Farmhouse, a comfortably refurbished, 18th century farmhouse for up to nine people.
+Happily situated in the glorious rolling countryside of South Lakeland you’ll find this comfortably refurbished, 18th-century farmhouse for up to nine people.
 With five welcoming bedrooms, extensive gardens, wonderful views and plenty of socialising space, it makes the perfect place to kick back for a family gathering or a small group visit.
 Retaining much of its original character alongside furniture and homey touches, it's the perfect place to settle down and enjoy your surroundings.

 Witherslack is made up of a scattering of hamlets in the delightful area between Windermere and Morecambe Bay.
 The distinctive limestone topography makes for some wonderful walking and quiet cycling while wildlife enthusiasts are spoiled with the wealth of nature reserves on the doorstep.
 Why not hire an e-bike and explore Foulshaw Moss to spot the visiting ospreys or to Meathop Moss in the hope of spotting red deer?
 Alternatively, visit Witherslack Riding Centre to enjoy the area on horseback.
 Spring is a magical time in the nearby woodland as a profusion of violets, bluebells, daffodils and primroses attract a wealth of butterflies.
 If history is more to your taste then short drives will take you to Levens Hall, Holker Hall and Sizergh Castle.